 Eating in your favorite restaurants and staying Paleo can seem like a very difficult task.
 Luckily, if you plan ahead it’s easier than you think!
 Here’s how to enjoy eating out Paleo.

 Of course, when you are eating Paleo, you’re going to cook a lot more and eat more of your meals at home.
 Still, it is possible to enjoy the occasional treat, like dining out with friends.

 The basics of the Paleo diet (meat, fish, vegetables, fruits, nuts and seeds) are likely going to be available in many forms in your favorite restaurants, but it’s important to keep a close eye on non-Paleo additions to the restaurant meals.
-You may feel like you’re being a bother to your server when you go out and insist on Paleo-friendly options, but don’t worry, they’re used to it.
 Eating out Paleo is similar to eating out with food allergies, gluten intolerance, or any other specific diet.
-Restaurants are willing to accommodate you.
+Most restaurants are willing to accommodate you.

 With a little planning, you can enjoy a night on the town and stay Paleo!

 (You’ll Also Love: The 14 Biggest Paleo Challenges and How to Conquer Them)